 One more thing.
 If you ever get to watch a good bass fisherman work their various baits and lures, do it.
 Get close, and open your eyes real wide to take it all in.

-I’m dumbfounded by how little some fly fishermen think about what they’re doing with streamers.
+I’m dumbfounded by how little some fly fishers think about what they’re doing with streamers.
 Compare that to the competition bass fishing scene.
-Some of these guys are dialed in to a degree that is unmatched in much of the fly fishing world.
+Some of these guys are dialed in to a degree that is unmatched in the fly fishing world.
 And they have a literal boatload of tricks at the ready.

 My good friend, Sawyer, seems to know all those tricks.
 He’s an accomplished fisherman, and yet he’s modest and happy to share his ideas.
 When Sawyer picks up the fly rod, he brings that same intensity for experimentation with him.